RyanCCollins/techrapport.github.io/_projects/pitch-perfect.md

 ###Record Sounds View

 The record sounds view is the initial view for the app, and consists of a button with a microphone image.
-A label indicating the user to tap the button to start recording should be added beneath the image (not pictured).
+A label indicates that you should tap the button to start recording was added beneath the image (not pictured).

-Tapping this microphone button will start an audio recording session.
-The app will use code from AVFoundation to record sounds from the microphone.
+Tapping this microphone button starts an AVAudio recording session.
+The app uses code from AVFoundation to record sounds from the microphone.

 Tapping the button disables the record button, display a “recording” indicator label, and presenting a stop button.
 For extra credit, this app presents you with the ability to pause and restart recordings in addition to stopping them by interacting with the audio playback controls.